fieldtrip/website/tutorial/epilepsy.md

 #### Importing and filtering the sensor level data

-MEGIN MEG data has two channel types, and we are importing them both here.
-With the checks we will perform later, there is no need to exclude one or the other channel type.
+MEGIN MEG data has two channel types, but we are only going to import the gradiometer data for now.
 We apply the same 10-70 Hz bandpass filter as for the CTF analysis.
 In this dataset, the head coils are switched on after 20 seconds of recording, which causes a filter artefact, so we omit the first 20 seconds of data by specifying a single 'trial' from 21 seconds until the end of the recording.

-    dataset = 'case1_sss_hpi.fif'
+    dataset = 'case1_cHPI_raw_trans_sss.fif'
     cfg = [];
     cfg.dataset   = dataset;
     cfg.hpfilter  = 'yes';
     cfg.hpfreq    = 10;
     cfg.lpfilter  = 'yes';
     cfg.lpfreq    = 70;
-    cfg.channel   = 'MEG';
+    cfg.channel   = 'meggrad';
     cfg.trl = [21*2000 255000 0];  % omit the first 20 seconds (numbers based on pre-screening of data)
     data = ft_preprocessing(cfg);